cnguy/kayn/README.md

 function rprint(err, data) { console.log(data) }

 /*
+  The important thing about this wrapper is that it does not take in parameters the usual way.
+Instead, the only parameter, excluding the callback parameter, is an object of parameters.
+*/
+k.Summoner.get({ id: 354959 }, rprint)
+k.Summoner.name({ id: 354959 }, rprint)
+k.Summoner.get({ id: 354959 }).then(data => console.log(data))

+k.Match.get({ id: 2459973154, options: {
+    includeTimeline: false
+}}, rprint)

+k.League.challengers({ region: 'na', options: {
+  type: 'RANKED_FLEX_SR'
+}}, rprint)

+/*
+  All functions essentially have the following form:

+  functionName({ arg1, arg2... argN, options: {} }, optionalCallback) -> promise

+  If a method does not have the `options` parameter within my code, that simply means there are no possible query parameters that you can pass in to that method.
+*/

+/*
-  NOTE: Making any form of parameter error will inform you what parameters you can pass in!
+  Making any form of parameter error will inform you what parameters you can pass in so you hopefully don't have to refer to the documentation as much.
 */
 k.getSummoner(rprint)
 // getSummoners request FAILED; required params `ids` (array of ints), `id` (int), `names` (array of strings), or `name` (string) not passed in